Virginia Beach, VA 23462

 Recording your life story is one part of a larger picture.
 The most complete legacies we have seen combine multiple formats, each doing something the others cannot.
 What follows is a short list of the tools we use and trust for legacy building, assembled from years of working in this space.
 A full guide to our complete recommendations is in progress and will be linked here when it is ready.

 Should Tomorrow Never Come and How to Legacy Journal were written to work together.
-One gives you the guided experience.
-The other gives you the tools to build a daily practice.
-Together they cover every dimension of a written legacy that a recording alone cannot reach.
-See both books, compare them side by side, and find the one that is right for where you are starting from.
+One gives you the guided experience and the structure.
+The other gives you the tools to build a daily writing practice.
+Together they cover every dimension of a written legacy a recording alone cannot reach.

 How long should a life story recording session be?